DragonMarquise/GachaGameSimulator/README.md

-The MMBN Fan Gacha Simulator is a free and open source gacha game based on the MegaMan Battle Network series by Capcom.
+The MegaMan Battle Network Fan Gacha Simulator is a free and open source gacha game based on the MegaMan Battle Network series by Capcom.
 No profit is being made from this project, and all graphical assets were made specifically for this fan game.

 Gather some Zenny and do some pulls to get characters!
 This is purely the gacha part